Let us help you customize your experience.

 Brian Reemtsen, M.D., is a Professor of Surgery and Section Chief in the division of congenital cardiac surgery for the University of Arkansas for Medical Sciences (UAMS) at Arkansas Children’s Hospital (ACH).
 He is the Director of the Heart Institute at ACH.
 Dr. Reemtsen holds the Log a Load for Kids of Arkansas Endowed Chair in Pediatric Cardiovascular Surgery.

-Dr. Brian Reemtsen earned his medical degree from New York Medical College.
-He completed his internship and residency at the UCLA School of Medicine, Los Angeles, and also served as chief resident at UCLA.
-He trained as a fellow in cardiac surgery at the University of Washington.
-He completed a 12-month Fellow Congenital Heart Surgery Program in 2004 at the Department of Cardiothoracic Surgery, Great Ormond Street Hospital in London, England.
-Reemtsen is board certified by the American Board of Surgery, American Board of Thoracic Surgery, and Congenital Heart Subspecialty.
-He is a member of the American Medical Association, Western Thoracic Surgical Association, Longmire Surgical Society (president), and is a candidate member of the Society of Thoracic Surgeons.
+Dr. Reemtsen earned his medical degree from New York Medical College.
+He completed his internship and residency at the University of California at Los Angeles School of Medicine, where he also served as chief resident.
+He trained as a fellow in cardiac surgery at the University of Washington, followed by a fellowship in congenital heart surgery at the Department of Cardiothoracic Surgery, Great Ormond Street Hospital in London, England.